BookingEasy/booking-easy-wp/readme.txt

 License: GPLv2 or later

 Description:
-Sagenda is an online software that helps your clients fix appointments available at absolutely NO COST!.
+Sagenda is an online software that helps your clients fix appointments available at absolutely NO COST!

 == Description ==
 Sagenda is an online software that helps your clients fix appointments and meetings with you online and which is available at absolutely NO COST!